Thoughtscript/dotnet_prep_2025/README.md

 21. `super` vs. `base`
      * `super()` in Java
      * `base()` in C# - this is typically called like so: `public SubClassConstructor(int i) : base(i) {}`
+22. Default Sorting
+     * mergesort, quicksort in Java
+     * heapsort, quicksort in C#

 ### Key Concepts